International Union of Pure and Applied Chemistry

 The International Union of Pure and Applied Chemistry (IUPAC /ˈaɪjuːpæk, ˈjuː-/) is an international federation of National Adhering Organizations working for the advancement of the chemical sciences, especially by developing nomenclature and terminology.
 It is a member of the International Science Council (ISC).
 IUPAC is registered in Zürich, Switzerland, and its administrative office, known as the "IUPAC Secretariat", is in Research Triangle Park, North Carolina, United States.
-The executive director of the administrative officeas of 2025 is Fabienne Meyers.

 IUPAC was established in 1919 as the successor of the International Congress of Applied Chemistry for the advancement of chemistry.
-Its members, the National Adhering Organizations, can be national chemistry societies, national academies of sciences, or other bodies representing chemists.
-There are fifty-four National Adhering Organizations and three Associate National Adhering Organizations.
-IUPAC's Inter-divisional Committee on Nomenclature and Symbols (IUPAC nomenclature) is the recognized world authority in developing standards for naming the chemical elements and compounds.
+Its members, the National Adhering Organizations, can be national chemistry societies, national academies of sciences, or just other bodies representing chemists.
+There are a total of fifty-four National Adhering Organizations and three Associate National Adhering Organizations.
+IUPAC's Inter-divisional Committee on Nomenclature and Symbols (IUPAC nomenclature) is the recognized world authority in developing standards for naming chemical elements and compounds.
 Since its creation, IUPAC has been run by many different committees with different responsibilities.
-These committees run different projects which include standardizing nomenclature, finding ways to bring chemistry to the world, and publishing works.
+These committees run different projects; of those which include standardizing nomenclature, finding ways to bring chemistry to the world, and publishing works.

-IUPAC is best known for its works standardizing nomenclature in chemistry, but IUPAC has publications in many science fields including chemistry, biology, and physics.
+IUPAC is best known for its works standardizing nomenclature in chemistry, but they have publications in many science fields including chemistry, biology, and physics.
 Some important work IUPAC has done in these fields includes standardizing nucleotide base sequence code names; publishing books for environmental scientists, chemists, and physicists; and improving education in science.
 IUPAC is also known for standardizing the atomic weights of the elements through one of its oldest standing committees, the Commission on Isotopic Abundances and Atomic Weights (CIAAW).